RafaelBlackwood/LeetCode_Practise_Java_Easy/README.md

-# LeetCode_Practose_Java_Easy
+___
+### LeetCode Practose Java Easy
-here are my codes for solving easy problems from Problem Lists in Leetcode
+Here are my codes for solving easy problems from Problem Lists in Leetcode.